cluttrdev/gitlab-exporter/README.md

-# gitlab-clickhouse-exporter
+# gitlab-exporter

-`gitlab-clickhouse-exporter` can help you build an observability and analytics solution to gain insights into your CI pipelines by exporting data retrieved from the [GitLab API][gitlab-api] to [ClickHouse][clickhouse].
+`gitlab-exporter` can help you build an observability and analytics solution to gain insights into your CI pipelines by exporting data retrieved from the [GitLab API][gitlab-api] to a data store backend such as [ClickHouse][clickhouse].

 ---